Marissa-the-Analyst/MessyMovieMending/README.md

 # Programs Used
 - Excel

+# Data source
+[This is the dataset!](https://www.kaggle.com/datasets/davidfuenteherraiz/messy-imdb-dataset) This one is really challenging, I reccomend taking a crack at it yourself and let me know what methods you did!

 # Goals
 - To restore the dataset to a usable state and fill in missing data where applicable.